nysat/password-generator-javascript-showcase/README.md

 # password-generator-javashowcase
 This repository was used to create a password generator using concepts learned from Javascript to showcase our abilities and understanding of the language.

+The following image shows the web application's appearance and functionality:

 ![Alt text](./assets/password-gen-webpage.png)